GClunies/reflekt/README.md

 - Interact with schema registries
   - Sync schema(s) to a schema registry where they can be used for event data validation.
   - Pull schema(s) from a schema registry to into a Reflekt project.
-- Use schemas to build data artifacts (e.g., dbt packages) that model and document event data.
+- Build data artifacts (e.g., dbt packages) based on schemas that model and document event data.
   - Keep data artifacts in sync with instrumentation - ready for use by engineers, analysts, and the business.
   - Reduce errors, improve data quality, and automate important (but boring) data tasks.